 • bearings.

 The first step is to build a base or frame for the future concrete mixer.
-For these purposes, with the help of a grinder, six parts with a length of 1 m are cut off.
+For these purposes, six parts with a length of 1 m are cut using a grinder.
 Two isosceles triangles are assembled from them using a welding machine.
-In the upper corner, two metal couplings are welded between the slats.
-They are selected in such a diameter that 2 bearings can easily be inserted into them.
-The lower corners of the two triangles are connected by jumpers; in addition, two more jumpers can be installed between the triangles.
-Thus, a monolithic structure will be obtained, which will ensure the stability of the rotating can.
+Two metal couplings are welded in the upper corner between the slats.
+They are selected with a diameter such that 2 bearings can easily be inserted into them.
+The lower corners of the two triangles are connected by jumpers; additionally, you can install two more jumpers between the triangles.
+This will result in a monolithic structure that will provide stability to the rotating can.

-So that the mortar mixer does not require titanic efforts during its rotation, it is necessary to balance the can.
-For these purposes, you can use it to place it with a side wall on a thin wall and try to find the center of gravity at which it will not be outweighed to one side or the other.
-This point must be noted.
+So that the concrete mixer for the solution does not require titanic efforts when rotating it, it is necessary to balance the can.
+For these purposes, you can place it sideways on a thin wall and try to find a center of gravity at which it will not tip to one side or the other.
+This point needs to be noted.
 Two holes are drilled in the walls.
 They should be located opposite each other.
-Their diameter should be 1 mm larger than the diameter of the reinforcement, which is used as an axis.
-Flanges can be used to fix the metal rod in the aluminum can.
-They also assemble themselves.
+Their diameter should be 1 mm larger than the diameter of the reinforcement used as an axis.
+To secure the metal rod in the aluminum can, you can use flanges.
+They are also assembled independently.

-They will need two small pieces of pipe.
-Its inner diameter should be slightly larger than the axle diameter.
-Two small pieces of sheet metal are also needed.
-Pipe segments are welded to round pieces in the center.
-A hole is drilled in the rounds so that the reinforcement can pass through.
-Holes with a diameter of 4.8 mm are drilled around the entire perimeter of the round circle.
-They are necessary to fix the flange to the can.
-The rounds need to be given a slight bend so that they fit snugly against the can.
+They will require two small pieces of pipe.
+Its internal diameter should be slightly larger than the diameter of the axis.
+You also need two small round pieces of sheet metal.
+The pipe sections are welded to the round pieces in the center.
+A hole is drilled in the round pieces so that the reinforcement can pass through.
+Holes with a diameter of 4.8 mm are drilled around the entire perimeter of the circle circle.
+They are necessary for fixing the flange to the can.
+The rounds need to be given a slight bend so that they fit snugly into the can.

 The process of assembling a concrete mixer is simple.
-The frame is ready.
-The bearings are inserted into their place in the couplings.
-At the end of the armature for the axis, a bend is made for the handle.
-Flanges with bolts or metal rivets are fixed on the can.
+The frame is already ready.
+The bearings are inserted into place in the couplings.
+At the end of the reinforcement for the axle, a bend is made for the handle.
+The flanges are fixed to the can using bolts or metal rivets.
 The handle is threaded through the first bearing, the can and the second bearing.
 The can is placed in the middle.
-Branch pipes of flanges are welded to axial armature.
-To prevent the axle from slipping, stoppers are made on both sides of the bearings.
-A schematic drawing of the finished mortar mixer is shown in the illustration below.
+The flange pipes are welded to the axial fittings.
+To prevent the axle from slipping out, stoppers are placed on both sides of the bearings.
+A schematic drawing of a finished concrete mixer for mortar is shown in the illustration below.

-The preparation of a solution in such a design does not cause any difficulties.
-It is enough to throw all the components for the solution without water and twist them several times.
-After that, the required amount of water is added to the solution and finishing kneading is done.
-Additionally, such a structure for kneading the solution can be equipped with wheels from an old tricycle to make it easier to transport.
-The work of such a concrete mixer can be evaluated on the video:
+Preparing a solution in this design does not cause any difficulties.
+It is enough to add all the components for the solution without water and twist them several times.
+After this, add to the solution required amount water and finish mixing is done.
+Additionally, such a structure for mixing the solution can be equipped with wheels from an old tricycle to make it easier to transport.
+The operation of such a concrete mixer can be assessed in the video:

-A similar design can be concrete mixers for mortar can be built from a barrel.
-We'll have to slightly increase the dimensions of the frame.
-The rod to hold the barrel should run diagonally.
-Sufficient displacement of the solution will then be provided to mix the constituents.
+A similar design can be made of concrete mixers for mortar from a barrel.
+You will have to slightly increase the dimensions of the frame.
+The rod to hold the barrel must run diagonally.
+Then sufficient displacement of the solution will be ensured for mixing the components.

-To make it easier to visualize how such a concrete mixer should look like for preparing a mixture, a diagram is placed below.
+To make it easier to visualize what such a concrete mixer for preparing the mixture should look like, below is a diagram.
 There are no sizes on it, because they are selected individually.
-All components are clearly labeled to assist with assembly.
-In the drawing, the frame for the concrete mixer is slightly different.
-It is made in the form of rectangles with an additional jumper.
+All components are clearly marked to aid in assembly.
+The frame for the concrete mixer is slightly different in the drawing.
+It is made in the shape of rectangles with an additional jumper.
 Thanks to this solution, the device for preparing the mixture is more stable.

-The concrete mixer should automate the process of preparing the mortar as much as possible.
+The concrete mixer should automate the process of preparing the solution as much as possible.
 That is why it is worth thinking about how to assemble a structure using an electric drive.
-It is easy to make a concrete mixer from a 200 liter barrel with your own hands.
-For work you will need:
+It's easy to make a concrete mixer from a 200-liter barrel with your own hands.
+To work you will need:

-• engine from a washing machine or an old pump;
+• motor from a washing machine or an old pump;

 • power button;